Criminal Legal FAQ

 is, you don’t know what the outcome will be until all procedures

-lawyer on your side, and you will keep everyone up to date throughout
+experienced lawyer on your side, and you will keep everyone up to date throughout the process.

-the process.
-As your attorney, we will be happy to explain the situation
+As your attorney, we will be happy to explain the situation to your spouse

-to your spouse or other family members, to make sure they completely understand
+or other family members, to make sure they completely understand the situation.

 Listen to your lawyer’s advice: We will aggressively assist you through the process.
 Rest assured that

-we e will fight aggressively to challenge the prosecutor’s case
+we will fight aggressively to challenge the prosecutor’s case and

-and seek a dismissal of charges, if possible.
-At various points during
+seek a dismissal of charges, if possible.
+At various points during the

 knowledgeable legal advice, based upon years of experience successfully